What is the India Plastics Pact?

-The India Plastics Pact is an ambitious, collaborative initiative that aims to bring together businesses, governments, and NGOs across the whole value chain to set time-bound commitments to reduce plastics from their value chains.
+The India Plastics Pact is an ambitious, collaborative initiative that is bringing together businesses, governments, and NGOs to work towards achieving four time-bound targets to tackle the issue of plastic pollution.
 The India Plastics Pact’s vision is “a world where plastic is valued and doesn’t pollute the environment”

 What are the Targets for the India Plastics Pact?

-- Eliminate unnecessary and problematic plastic packaging through redesign and innovation
+- Define a list of unnecessary or problematic plastic packaging and items and take measures to address them through redesign and innovation

-What are the benefits of becoming a member of the India Plastics Pact?
+What are the benefits of joining the Pact?

 - Opportunity to demonstrate dynamic industry leadership, and to highlight your actions and achievements